 Create new test scenario

-In the list of test scenarios, you can use the function button New to create a new test scenario.
-At this point you will be prompted to enter the detail data.
-Once the details are entered and the test scenario is saved then you can add test cases.
+In the list of test scenarios, you can use the Newfunction button to create anew test scenario.
+You will then be asked to enter the details.
+Once the details have been entered and the test scenario has been saved, you can add test cases.
+The standard field 'Maintain order' allows you to specify whether the test cases in a test scenario must be executed in the specified order or not.
+When you create a test run of the test scenario, this is automatically applied.

 More information on adding test cases in a test scenario can be found here.